-Some simple steps can help minimize or avoid muscle problems from these cholesterol-lowering drugs.
+Some simple steps can help minimize or avoid muscle problems from Crestor and other cholesterol-lowering drugs.

-Some people are more prone to muscle problems from statins than others.
+Some people are more prone to muscle problems from Crestor and other statins than others.
 You are in this category if you

 If any of these apply to you, it's prudent to start with a low-dose statin and slowly work your way up to what's needed to get your cholesterol to a safe level while having your doctor closely monitor you for problems.